 We can refer you to one of our trusted financial advisors and together we can identify and advise you about the best way to structure your Family Law Property Division.

-Many separated couples reach an agreement about dividing their assets by themselves, or with the help of Family Lawyers without going to Court.
-Processes including lawyer assisted negotiation, Mediation and Arbitration can allow you to resolve disputed Property Settlements without the need for Court intervention.
+No, many separated couples reach an agreement about dividing their assets by themselves, or with the help of Family Lawyers without going to Court.

 How is a Property Division Worked out After Separation?